sumnerbergenfield/class-president-video-1/README.md

 # class-president-video-1
-First Year Running for Class President.
+First year running for Class President.
 Woke up and chose leadership.
 My first campaign video set the foundation for my vision—bringing accountability, responsibility, and a fresh perspective to student government, all while keeping it engaging.